 Photomedicine technologies are increasingly applied in wound healing applications.
 Low-level light therapy (LLLT) and light emitting diode (LED) therapy are used to promote tissue repair and reduce healing time in chronic wounds, diabetic ulcers, and post-surgical incisions.
 These non-invasive approaches offer healthcare providers effective tools to improve patient outcomes in wound care.

-The North America photomedicine technology market is driven by continuous research and development (R&D) efforts which result in cutting-edge devices and therapies.
+In 2024, North America accounted for the largest market share of over 46.0%.
+The photomedicine technology market in North America is driven by continuous research and development (R&D) efforts which result in cutting-edge devices and therapies.
 The rising trend in aesthetic and cosmetic procedures is driving the demand for photomedicine technologies in North America.

 Asia Pacific maintains a strong presence driven by the rise in medical tourism, with patients seeking cost-effective and high-quality photomedicine treatments.